JiyeonBae/dr-api/README.md

     ```

 ## Usage Example
-After setting up the environment, you can use the API as follows:
+After setting up the environment, you can use the core functions from the `dr.py` file as follows:
 ```python
 from dr import *